 Another great benefit of X-ray inspection is in resolving quality issues.
 X-ray allows inspection without resorting to potentially destructive re-work or micro sectioning, which adds cost and of course leads to a scrapped assembly.
 Micro sectioning also requires a bit of an educated guess as to where the problem might be.

-How often have your heard someone say ‘it fails test, it doesn’t work, I can’t see where the problem is, so it must be the BGA’?
+How often have your heard someone say ‘it failed test, it doesn’t work, I can’t see where the problem is, so it must be the BGA’?
 Enhancing X-ray to provide ‘laminography’ or indeed full 3D capability that enables the inspector to ‘walk through’ an assembly helps find faults such as broken tracks or barrels in a PCB for example, as well as any issues with leadless components.

 Away from PCBAs, X-ray can provide non-destructive inspection of other manufactured components such as cable assemblies or machined parts where there is a need to see interior detail.
 It can also provide a degree of measurement capability.